 Take the time to learn how you can take full advantage of your TSP, starting with applying the 3 tips above.

 If done right, it can help you potentially save tens of thousands more towards retirement.
 To make sure you’re applying best practices and optimizing your TSP savings, you’re welcome to reach out to our credentialed financial advisors to get tailored advice and hands-on strategizing around how you can better grow your savings.
-Here’s the link to schedule a free discovery call with us.
-Until next time!
+If you are interested in a comprehensive financial plan, schedule a free discovery call with one of our financial planners today!

 Alvin Carlos, CFP®, CFA is an investment advisor and fee-only financial planner, in Washington, D.C that works with clients across the country.
 He has a Master’s degree in International Relations from SAIS-Johns Hopkins.
 Alvin is a partner of District Capital, a financial planning firm designed to help professionals in their 30s and 40s achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
 Schedule a free discovery call to learn how we can help elevate your finances.